-Of the little way backwards in a bending direction ; and having reached the under part of the car, paffes through the canal into the os petrofum, and entering into the cavity of the cranium, is diffributed to the brain and the membranes which invelope it, and likewife to the cyc.
-The external carotid divides into feveral branches, which are distributed to the larynx, pharynx, and other parts of the neck; and to the jaws, lips, tongue, cyes, temples, and all the external parts of the head.
+Thefe two carotids afcend within the fubclavians, along the fides of the trachea ; and when they have reached the larynx, divide into two principal branches, the internal and external carotid.
+The firft of thefe runs a little way backwards in a bending direction ; and having reached the under part of the ear, paffes through the canal into the os petrofum, and entering into the cavity of the cranium, is diffributed to the brain and the membranes which invelope it, and likewife to the eye.
+The external carotid divides into feveral branches, which are diffributed to the larynx, pharynx, and other parts of the neck ; and to the jaws, lips, tongue, eyes, temples ; and all the external parts of the head.